shorebirdtech/handbook/security.md

 do not permit access to internal systems from personal devices, employees generally do not need access to internal systems to do their work.

+All employees are provided with company devices for work.

 ### Physical Access

 Shorebird is an all-remote company.
 We have no physical office or visitor